Installing the

 Designed for Issue 93 of the Build the 1961 Jaguar E-Type by Agora Models.

-Failure to do so may damage the model, the electronics, or the mod itself, may cause unexpected behaviour, and could void your warranty.
+Failure to do so may result in damage to the model, electronics, or the mod itself, can lead to unexpected behaviour, and may void your warranty.

 This modification contains sensitive electronics.